The-Devoyage/graphql-gateway/README.md

 ## Features

+### Apollo Gateway

+Uses Apollo Gateway out of the box!
+Build supergraph schema, and send the requests.

 ### JWT Authorization

+Built in, the gateway can authorize requests using JWTs.
+The gateway will check every request for the JWT and provide useful context for subsequent actions.

 1. Set Token Secret Key in `.env`.

-2. Simply pass a JSON web token in the `Authorization` header with each request.
+2. Pass the issued JSON web token in the `Authorization` header with each request.
+Be sure to sign the token with the same key used in step one.

 ```json
 // Request Headers